larromba/grafitti-backgrounds/README.md

 ## How it works
 This app has access to a number of Google Photos albums containing street-art from around the world.
 It scrapes the albums from Google Photos, and regexes the information into a usable format.
 It then downloads a random number of photos to `~/Pictures/GraffitiBackgrounds`.
 It's a bit hacky but it works.

+## Contributing
+It might help to read this [architecture and style guide](https://github.com/larromba/ios-code-architecture) before contributing.

 ## Licence
 [![licensebuttons by-nc-sa](https://licensebuttons.net/l/by-nc-sa/3.0/88x31.png)](https://creativecommons.org/licenses/by-nc-sa/4.0)